Se habla español

 Essential Tips for Dealing with Flat Tires and Staying Safe

-Many people are gearing up for car travel to join family and friends with the holidays fast approaching.
+Many people are gearing up for car travel to join family and friends as the holidays fast approach.
 While vehicle maintenance before any more extended road trip is paramount, it is equally essential to be prepared for any unforeseen problems.
 Flat tires, breakdowns, and accidents happen to even the most careful drivers.
 Here are a few things to keep you safe and prepared for the worst.

 Pack a Kit for Flat Tires and Other Emergencies